andreyorst/fennel-proto-repl-protocol/README.md

 This library requires Fennel version 1.3.1+.
 Sending and receiving messages is done by wrapping the `___repl___.readChunk` and `___repl___.onValues` functions, and thus should work for custom REPLs (like the one in the [min-love2d-fennel][2]).

-Up until the 1.0.0 version everything is a subject to breaking changes.
+Up until the 1.0.0 version everything is subject to breaking changes.

 ## Usage overview